 In addition to faith practitioners who use controlled substances, other people of faith feel called upon to minister and provide services to people who use drugs.
-In 2018, a group of people in Philadelphia, including the president of a seminary and a church evangelist, founded an organization called Safehouse whose mission "is to save lives by providing a range of overdose
+In 2018, a group of people in Philadelphia, including the president of a seminary and a church evangelist, founded an organization called Safehouse whose mission "is to save lives by providing a range of overdose prevention services."142 The group has been engaged in efforts to open a safe injection site, where drug users would be able to bring in controlled substances purchased elsewhere to use under the supervision of trained staff, who could provide them with medical assistance if necessary as well as referrals for drug treatment.
+The organization's website states that the "leaders and organizers of Safehouse are motivated by the Judeo-Christian beliefs ingrained in us from our religious schooling, our devout families and our practices of worship.
+At the core of our faith is the principle that preservation of human life overrides any other considerations."143

-Ronda Goldfein, Co-Executive Director of Safehouse.
+Ronda Goldfein, Vice President of the Board of Directors of Safehouse.
 Photograph by Natalie Piserchio.
 "At the core of our faith is the principle that preservation of human life overrides any other considerations.
 As witnesses to great losses of life in our community, we are compelled by our religious beliefs to take action to save lives."